ColinShaw/ocaml-pluggable-audio-toy/README.md

-# OCaml Audio Output Framework
+# OCaml Audio Manipulation Framework

 This is a fun OCaml toy for playing with audio output.
 In essence, this is using monadic OCaml to provide some pluggable glue between